landerlini/lb-trksim-train/notebooks/README.md

  * Validation of the resolution model [Resolution-validation.ipynb](./Resolution-validation.ipynb)
  * Training of the covariance model: [Covariance.ipynb](./Covariance.ipynb)
  * Validation of the covariance model: [Covariance-validation.ipynb](./Covariance-validation.ipynb)

+## Deploying the trained models
+The deployment of the trained model relies on [scikinC](https://github.com/landerlini/scikinC) as described in the [Deploy.ipynb](./Deploy.ipynb) notebook.

 # Running the code
 To run the code you will need to set up the environment.
 It is recommended to use the Docker image [landerlini/lhcbaf:v0p8](https://hub.docker.com/r/landerlini/lhcbaf)